markup-theme/markup-theme/docs/rst/_sources/rst.rst.txt

 .. format-content-inline-markup-start

-Use any of these formatting options within paragraphs and lists:
+Paragraphs, lists, and other strings of text behave here like they do in any text editor, with line breaks before and after, the usual.
+Use any of these formatting options within paragraphs, lists, tables, and so on:

 * :ref:`format-content-inline-markup-bold`
 * :ref:`format-content-inline-markup-italics`